Saorr2/samanthaorr444/README.md

 ## 🎓 Goals
 My goal after graduation is to continue strengthening my skills as a web developer and learn as much new information as I can.
 So I will benefit myself by finding a job at a relatively well-known technology company to secure a role as a web developer.
-My main focus after gradauting will be to dedicate my time to earning certifications through web development programs.
+My main focus after graduating will be to dedicate my time to earning certifications through web development programs.
 To strengthen and hone my skills as a full-stack web developer.

 ## 📚 Portfolio